Sign In

 Population Health

 NHS-2 has made substantial progress in the safeguarding of physical, mental and social health and wellbeing across Qatar’s unique population.
-However, a remaining challenge is the burden of non-communicable disease (NCD), attributing to 650 deaths in every 100,000 population3.
+However, a remaining challenge is the burden of non-communicable disease (NCD), attributing to 650 deaths in every 100,000 population.
 As a comparison, leading global healthcare systems are around 240 deaths per 100,000.
 There are high incidence rates of obesity and diabetes, with unhealthy lifestyle choices across population groups acting as a key contributor, for example, 44 percent of adults in Qatar are overweight and 22 percent are smokers.
 Approximately 19 percent of NCD deaths are related to complications from diabetes, which is relatively high compared to leading health systems, given Qatar’s young population.

 Prevention efforts and population health initiatives can further reduce incidence rates through a continued focus on health literacy, and an integrated approach across private and public sector entities.